tohuwabohu/puppet-confluence/README.md

 ##Overview

-Puppet module to install and manage Atlassian Confluence (up to 5.6).
+Puppet module to install and manage Atlassian Confluence (5.6 and above).

 ##Usage